Signed Into Law

 Which agencies enforce HB2001?

-HB2001 is enforced by Texas District Attorneys, Public Integrity Units and Texas Attorney General (limited jurisdiction).
+HB2001 is enforced by Public Integrity Units, Texas Attorney General (limited jurisdiction) and Texas District Attorneys.

 Q

-The compliance urgency for HB2001 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2001 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q